MrPowers/mrpowers-benchmarks/README.md

 # MrPowers Benchmarks

-This repo performs benchmarking analysis on popular databases and query engies.
+This repo performs benchmarking analysis on common datasets with popular query engies.

-It includes notebooks with the [h20ai/db-benchmark](https://github.com/h2oai/db-benchmark) queries for various query engines.
+It includes the [h20ai/db-benchmark](https://github.com/h2oai/db-benchmark) queries for various query engines, but looks at various ways to store the data on disk, not just a single, uncompressed CSV file.

 The h20ai is somewhat limited because it only tests groupby and join queries, so this repo also provides benchmark analyses for these types of queries: